-Framework Errors
+Framework navigation/errors

 Next.js provides navigation functions like redirect(), notFound(), forbidden(), and unauthorized().
 These work inside safe actions, and next-safe-action detects and handles them automatically.